Category: Trip-planning

 Step 5: Sort Out Your Gear

-What you bring depends on your destination and target species.
-A general packing list for a Baja fishing trip:
+What you bring depends on destination and target species.
+A general packing outline:

 Rods and Reels

-For northern Baja (yellowtail, halibut), your SoCal setup works fine — a medium-heavy conventional outfit with 30–40lb braid and fluorocarbon leader.
-For southern Baja pelagics, bring heavier gear: a 50–80lb conventional setup for wahoo and dorado, and lighter spinning gear for roosterfish and casting.
+Northern Baja (yellowtail, halibut): your SoCal setup works — medium-heavy conventional with 30–40 lb braid and fluorocarbon leader.
+Southern Baja pelagics: heavier gear.
+50–80 lb conventional for wahoo and dorado, lighter spinning for roosterfish and casting.

 Terminal Tackle

 Pack more than you think you need.
-Lure selection for Baja:
+Lure selection:

 Cooler and Fish Storage

-If you’re planning to bring fish home, a quality rotomolded cooler (YETI, RTIC, or equivalent) is worth the investment.
-A 65–105 quart size handles a serious day’s catch.
+If you’re bringing fish home, a quality rotomolded cooler (YETI, RTIC, or equivalent) is worth the investment.
+65–105 quart handles a serious day’s catch.
 Pack it with ice from a local tienda — ice is cheap and available everywhere in Baja.

 Step 6: Plan Your Drive (If Driving)

-Driving to Baja is one of the great road trip experiences in North America, and it’s the most common way SoCal anglers access northern and mid-Baja destinations.
-A few things to sort out before you cross the border:
+Driving to Baja is one of the great road trips in North America and the most common way SoCal anglers access northern and mid-Baja destinations.
+A few things to sort out before you cross:

 Mexican Auto Insurance

-This is mandatory.
-Your US auto insurance does not cover you in Mexico, and driving without Mexican insurance is illegal.
-Buy a policy before you leave — online options like Discover Baja or AAA’s Mexico coverage are easy and affordable (typically $25–$50/day for a full policy).
+Mandatory.
+Your US auto insurance does not cover you in Mexico, and driving without Mexican coverage is illegal.
+Buy a policy before you leave — online options like Discover Baja or AAA’s Mexico coverage are easy and affordable (typically $25–$50/day for full coverage).
 Don’t skip this.

 Tourist Card (FMM)

-If you’re going beyond the free zone (roughly 30km from the border in most of Baja), you need a tourist card (Forma Migratoria Múltiple).
-You can get one at the border crossing or online.
-Cost is approximately $30 USD.
-For quick trips to Ensenada and the Coronado Islands from San Diego boats, you typically don’t need one — but for driving south you do.
+Going beyond the free zone (roughly 30 km from the border in most of Baja) requires a tourist card (Forma Migratoria Múltiple).
+Get one at the border or online.
+About $30 USD.
+For quick trips to Ensenada or the Coronado Islands from San Diego boats you typically don’t need one — but for driving south you do.

 Cash and Cards